ikarus23/kiosk-mode-breakout/README.md

   abused to e.g. run any other program.
 You can simply write `cmd` in the path field.
 The open and save dialog also often have a help button, which opens a browser by default.
 You can also go into the properties of the dialog which has a link into the Windows control panel.
 * **Links**: Some application contain links.
-They are very common in help dialogs.
+They are very common in help/about dialogs and privacy or legal pages.
   By default, Windows opens links with a browser.
 From there it is easy to open an explorer (e.g. downloads -> show download folder) to start other processes.
+But other things can be likely done though links as well.
+You might even directly access the Windows settings or open an app on an Android system.
+  Even more ideas can be found in the URI handler section of the ["Other"](#other) chapter.
 * **Embedded elements**: Applications typically use some embedded elements.
 An example would be to render a HTML site with an browser-like embedded element.
 Some of these elements offer quite a lot of additional features.
   An embedded browser element might have a "view source" or "print site" option in the context menu.
 Both